KickTools/kt-docs/docs/intro.md

 ## 🚀 Let’s Get Started!

-Ready to take your stream to the next level?
-Check out the **[Getting Started Guide](./getting-started)** to set up Kicktools and explore its powerful features.

 If you have questions or need support, feel free to visit our **[Support Page](https://kicktools.app/support)** or join our **[Community Discord](https://kicktools.app/discord)**.

 > **Pro Tip:** Bookmark this page for quick access to all the information you need.